-Your commitment to covering 100km in 20 days to stamp out bullying is something to be proud of—and something that your friends and family will want to support!
+Your commitment to covering 100km in June to stop bullying is something to be proud of—and something that your friends and family will want to support!

 1. PERSONALISE YOUR PAGE